 We trust that you know best how to manage your finances.
 In order to better share amongst those who need help, we can’t act as a monthly income source for students, but if you apply for funds and need help >6 months later, please apply again, and then again when you need us next.
 We want to help get you through your program.
 We believe that you deserve to be here and that financial hardships should not drive you out.

 How are grants prioritized?

-We distribute first-come, first-serve, unless there is an urgent request that is communicated to us (i.e. eviction notice, book fines leading to ejection from your program).
+We distribute first-come, first-serve.
 Currently, we are centring requests from historically excluded students, so if you feel comfortable sharing that information with us, please do in the comment form.
 We will also prioritize earlier career researchers - starting with undergraduate through to PhD.

 Do I have to pay it back?

 Resoundingly no. But once you are financially stable, if you are able to commit to some form of mutual aid and share with the animal behaviour students who are still struggling, whether it’s $5 a year or $50 dollars a month, it would be greatly appreciated.

 Why are you doing this?

 As we said, we believe in undercutting the academic walls built to exclude minorities and working-class students.
 We put solidarity and mutual aid to the fore.

 Who can I contact if I have more questions, or want to get involved?